 The Story of Huckleberry Hives

-Hello!
-My name is Jodi and I am the beekeeper of Huckleberry Hives.
-The story of how I ended up here begins in early childhood, living in the countryside of Gadshill.
-I grew up here, watching my parents run Ellice Electric together as a husband-wife team and observing many of my aunts, uncles and grandparents running businesses too!
-Fast forward to early adulthood, and I began helping my brother at Nith Valley Apiaries between my years at University of Guelph.
+Fast forward to early adulthood, and I began helping my brother and his wife at Nith Valley Apiaries between my years studying psychology (and for a bit I also studied studio art!) at University of Guelph.
 As customers asked me questions about honey and bees, I began researching so that I would know the answers next time.
-This lead me into the wonderful world of bees, and as I learned I grew more and more fascinated!
+This lead me into the wonderful world of bees, and as I learned I grew more and more fascinated, continuing in the honey industry after leaving university with a general degree.
 I began working with the bees, not just the honey and honey consumers.

 Stay buzzy and bee well!